Also, be warned against Spoilers.

-- Freudian Excuse: She becomes embittered and cynical after Abel, with whom she was in a relationship that could have gotten the two married, left her to become Noita's apprentice, furious as to why he left without so much as an explanation.
+- Freudian Excuse: She became embittered and cynical after Abel, with whom she was in a relationship that could have gotten the two married, left her to become Noita's apprentice, furious as to why he left without so much as an explanation.
 The Wiki notes that she developed her sinister persona afterwards.

 - The Gunslinger: The only gun-user shown in the game.

 - HeelFace Turn: After Channing saves Himiko and then the death of Noita and Abel going crazy and injuring himself until he's left in a comatose state, she drops the bounty on Channing's head.
 However, it will take a few more sidequests for her to become a permanent member of the company.

 - Hidden Depths: It turns out that she didn't oppose Channing only for the money.
 She also genuinely believed that he was a traitor to the Empress.
 And it's only the start.
 Then, the truth of her relationship with Abel is revealed, along with the fact that she used to be a petty delinquent who stopped to be a criminal after working in Izumo's shrine until Himiko was an adult.
 Thanks to Phillip, we ultimately learn that Corlia based her bad personality on the one she had when she was a child.
 In the real world, she eventually grew out of it.
 Meaning that part of her negative traits were due to Corlia's influence.